JaykishanPatel/IRNet-and-CNNs/README.md

 ## Alexnet Folder

-This is the space where I play around with pytorch and get a sense for the library.
+This is the space where I play around with pytorch and machine learning models.
+Current work includes weight visualization and fine tuning past models.

 #### Current work in the repository